Generalizations of the flag variety tied to the Macdonald-theoretic delta operators: Future Directions

 Equivalently, the Fields Conjecture predicts that $SR_n$ is related to the quotient rings $R_{n,k}$ and the spaces $X_{n,k}$ of spanning line configurations via

 In terms of bigraded Hilbert series, this specializes to

 so that $\dim SR_n$ is the total number of ordered set partitions of $[n]$.

 Despite the prominence of the ring $\Omega_n$ throughout mathematics and the natural definition of the quotient $SR_n$, the Fields Conjecture has proven quite challenging.
-The Fields Group has shown (private communication) that

-where $f(q,z) \geq g(q,z)$ means that $f(q,z) - g(z,q)$ is a polynomial in $q,z$ with nonnegative coefficients.
+Rhoades and Wilson proved \cite{RWQuotient} the predicted formula \eqref{fields-bigraded-hilbert} for the bigraded Hilbert series of $SR_n$.
 Swanson and Wallach proved \cite{SW} that the alternating subspace $SR_n^{\sign} \subset SR_n$ has bigraded Hilbert series as predicted by Conjecture~\ref{fields-conjecture}, i.e.

-It remains open to show that $SR_n$ has the expected dimension $\sum_{k = 1}^n k! \cdot \Stir(n,k)$.
-Ideally quotient $SR_n$ will have some direct connection to the geometry of $X_{n,k}$, but such a link is yet to be discovered.
+Ideally, the quotient $SR_n$ will have some direct connection to the geometry of $X_{n,k}$, but such a link is yet to be discovered.

 The ring $R_{n,k}$, the variety $X_{n,k}$ and (conjecturally) the superspace coinvariants $SR_n$ give algebraic and geometric models for the $t = 0$ specialization of $\Delta'_{e_{k-1}} e_n$.
 Zabrocki defined \cite{ZabrockiDelta} an extension of $SR_n$ which (conjecturally) gives an algebraic model for $\Delta'_{e_{k-1}} e_n$ itself.
 Let $\Omega_n[y_1, \dots, y_n]$ be the superspace ring with $n$ commuting variables $y_1, \dots, y_n$ adjoined.
 Formally, we have